-DO NOT: Spray degreaser onto brake calipers/brake pads/rotors if you have disc brakes.
+DO NOT: Spray degreaser onto brake calipers / brake pads (or rotors if you have disc brakes).
 If degreaser finds its way to these areas, it can cause contamination and squeaky brakes!

-After the degreaser dried you can apply soap and water donʼt be to polite because your bike can handle a little soap and water and your battery is waterproof You can scrub everything easily accessible!
-Continue to occasionally dip your brushes into your soapy water as you scrub.
-Holding a sponge on your chain as you pedal forwards is a great way to clean off goopy grease.
-When youʼre satisfied use the garden hose again to rinse off the entire bike.
+After the degreaser has dried you can apply soap and water (make sure you use plenty!
+Your bike can handle lots of soap and water and your battery is waterproof) Scrub everything on the bike and remember to continue to occasionally dip your sponges / brushes into your soapy water as you scrub.
+Holding a sponge on your chain as you move the pedals around is a great way to clean off any excess grease.
+When youʼre satisfied everything is clean, use the garden hose again to rinse off the entire bike.

 4. Drying your bike carefully.

-Flip your bike over and bounce it on the tires to remove excess water.
-If it is a sunny day, you can sit the bike out in the sun to dry. youʼll want to dry it as best, Pay careful attention to bolts, the drivetrain and any other location that tends to hold water.
+A handy trick to remove excess water is to gently bounce it on the tires.
+If it is a sunny day, you could sit the bike out in the sun to dry.
+Alternativley, use a soft towel to wipe the bike dry.
+Ensure you pay careful attention to bolts, the drivetrain and any other area that may hold water.

 5. Lube and greasing the bike

-Use a decent chain oil to keep the chain lubricated after cleaning, make sure it isnʼt left dry.
-Wet lube in the winter and dry lube in the summer.
-(Wet lube stays wet, dry lube dries).
-You can lube the cables with light spray oil.
-If using lubricant that stays wet, on your next outing dust can stick to this causing more problems and can cause cable to seize.
-And always Keep the tyres properly inflated.
+Use a good chain oil to keep the chain lubricated after cleaning, making sure it isnʼt left dry.
+Use a wet lube in the winter and dry lube in the summer.
+You can also lube the cables with light spray oil.
+And always remember to keep the tyres properly inflated.